davidesner/connection-docs/components/development-branches/tables/in-branch.md

 {: .image-popup}
 ![Mapping in branch](/components/development-branches/mapping-in-branch.png)

 Notice how in the **Input** section even though you did not run the extractor in this branch, the data are still loaded from the `bitcoin_price` table.
 What happens is that **Keboola checks whether a developement branch version of the table exists** and if it does not, it **falls back to read from production version**.

-Also notice that **Output** shows small yellow branch icon, and the name of the bucket is prefixed with a number.
-When you are in branch and component wants to write to storage, it **automatically creates a duplicate bucket whose name is prefixed with branch ID**, so it won't overwrite your production data.
+Also notice that **Output** shows small yellow branch icon, and the name of the bucket is prefixed with a number - `1400-bitcoin`.
+When you are in branch and component wants to write to storage, Keboola **automatically creates a duplicate bucket prefixed with branch ID**, so it won't overwrite your production data.
 Examine the table and check that it indeed has 10 values as it should.

+*Note: The number in bucket name will be different for you as you have different branch ID.*

-This part of the business case is done.
+This part of your task is done.
 Let's get to the second part.

 ## Download the transactions